Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Introduction

-\rev{To implement the aforementioned properties, \name{} employs} a novel weight shuffling module, designed to \rev{(intentionally)} obscure the original model by rearranging its weights while maintaining permutation equivariant and invariant properties.
-The operations of this module ensure that the shuffled model remains valid, which is maintained by a shuffled validation process for integrity checks, confirming that model outputs remain accurate despite weight shuffling.
-Finally, we leverage the similarity metrics obtained from the shuffled validation process and cluster the models to distinguish and isolate malicious updates from impacting benign models.

-By integrating these components, \rev{we present \name{}} as a secure, privacy-preserving, and accurate federated learning framework that effectively addresses both integrity and confidentiality challenges\rev{, thereby fostering trust and facilitating broader ubiquitous computing among users of mobile and embedded devices}.
-Along with a strong mathematical foundation leveraging permutation properties, we demonstrate its practical efficacy through extensive evaluations on diverse datasets and embedded platforms.
-Specifically, \name{} maintains high model accuracy while mitigating both integrity and confidentiality attacks, with a computational speedup of up to 6.7$\times$ compared to alternative defense schemes.
-Our key contributions are summarized as follows:
+Overall, we present \name{} as a secure, privacy-preserving, and accurate federated learning framework that addresses both integrity and confidentiality challenges, fostering trust and enabling widespread ubiquitous computing for mobile and IoT services.
+Backed by a solid mathematical foundation and validated through extensive evaluations, \name{} maintains high accuracy while mitigating attacks, achieving up to a 6.4$\times$ computational speedup compared to alternative defense schemes.
+Our key contributions are as follows:

-\begin{itemize}[leftmargin=*] \item Building on mathematical evidence, we propose an effective and efficient model-securing mechanism tailored for federated learning scenarios.
-This mechanism leverages the permutation equivariance and invariance properties of neural networks through two key components: \textit{Weight Shuffling} and \textit{Shuffled Model Validation}.
+\begin{itemize}[leftmargin=*] \item Building on mathematical evidence, we propose an effective and efficient model-securing mechanism for federated learning.
+This mechanism leverages the permutation equivariance and invariance properties of neural networks through \textit{Weight Shuffling} and \textit{Shuffled Model Validation}.

-\item By seamlessly integrating Weight Shuffling and Shuffled Validation, we present \name{}, a privacy-preserving and secure federated learning framework specifically designed for mobile and embedded scenarios, achieving robust security without compromising model performance.
+\item By seamlessly integrating Weight Shuffling and Shuffled Model Validation, we present \name{}, a privacy-preserving and secure federated learning framework specifically designed for mobile and embedded scenarios, achieving robust security without compromising model performance.

 \item We conduct an extensive evaluation of \name{} across diverse datasets, model architectures, and attack scenarios.
 Our results demonstrate that \name{} effectively isolates malicious model updates from benign ones to counter integrity attacks, while its model parameter shuffling mechanism robustly mitigates confidentiality attacks.